 Adobe has been focusing on document processes for many years.
 One of the biggest software inventions in history is for sure the PDF (portable document format) document standard which was created by Adobe back in the year 1993.
 PDF was standardized as an open format, ISO 32000, in 2008.

-With Adobe Sign we receive a complete solution which allows organizations to sign contracts, permission slips, release forms and many more with an encryption-based digital signature.
-Jst everything you require to make a legal digital signature.
+With Adobe Sign we receive a complete cloud-based digital signature solution that allows organizations to sign contracts, permission slips, release forms, and many more with an encryption-based digital signature.
+Just everything you require to make a legal digital signature.

 Today we can use many devices to make actually our signature, from PC, MAC, signature pads and mobile devices.
 But let’s keep in mind not all of them are legally accepted.
 See the full infographic which explains what is a digital signature and what is an electronic signature.

 Working 7 years with Adobe I was always inspired by my creative co-workers and the endless possibilities of Adobe Creative products.